WebsiteBaker-modules/anynews/README.md

 	require_once(WB_PATH . '/modules/cwsoft-anynews/droplet/cwsoft-anynews-droplet.php');
 	return $output;

-3. enter the following code into a WYSIWYG editor to get the Droplet working
+You can use the Droplet via the following command from your WYSIWYG editor or template file:

 	[[getNewsItems?group_id=1,2&display_mode=4]]

-You can use any Anynews configuration parameter available in the Droplet.
+You can pass over available Anynews configuration parameter in arbitrary order to the Droplet call.

 ## Customize
 The cwsoft-anynews output can be customized to your needs by three methods: